Foksu/showcase/README.md

 write code in certain standard, for example functions must be maximum of 25 lines long and loops could be written only with while(), so no for-loops or do-while, none of that.

-The order in difficulty with this projects is roughly like this (from easiest to hardest):
+The order in difficulty with this projects is roughly like this (top: easiest | bottom: hardest):

 | Project        	| PDF                                                                                        	| Solutions                                                                               	|
 |----------------	|--------------------------------------------------------------------------------------------	|-----------------------------------------------------------------------------------------	|